sanjaisak/AppoitmentMaker/README.md

 # AppoitmentMaker
-The is an application is a ticketing system it will help an organisation to create, view and edit appoitments
+This application is a ticketing system it will help an organisation to create, view and edit appoitments